osrf/TSC-RMW-Reports/humble/eProsima-response.md

 Besides the planned roadmap, we delivered many new features not planned initially: [Conditions and waitsets](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/core/waitsets/waitsets.html#dds-layer-core-waitsets),

-On the other hand, [cycloneDDS published a very aggressive roadmap](https://discourse.ros.org/t/cyclonedds-roadmap-multi-network-async-content-filtering-ql1-et-al/17561/19) to win the latest votation, which has been demonstrated as pure [vaporware](https://en.wikipedia.org/wiki/Vaporware).
+On the other hand, [Cyclone DDS published a very aggressive roadmap](https://discourse.ros.org/t/cyclonedds-roadmap-multi-network-async-content-filtering-ql1-et-al/17561/19) to win the latest votation, which has been demonstrated as pure [vaporware](https://en.wikipedia.org/wiki/Vaporware).

 ## **Performance** :

-As it has been shown in this report, while for many cases the performance of both implementations is similar, Fast DDS outperformed CycloneDDS in very significant cases, being especially noticeable in the Windows platform.
-Fast DDS supports Shared memory in all supported platforms including windows, while cycloneDDS has [many limitations](https://cyclonedds.io/docs/cyclonedds/latest/shared_memory.html#limitations) and **no windows support.**
+As it has been shown in this report, while for many cases the performance of both implementations is similar, Fast DDS outperformed Cyclone DDS in very significant cases, being especially noticeable in the Windows platform.
+Fast DDS supports Shared memory in all supported platforms including windows, while Cyclone DDS has [many limitations](https://cyclonedds.io/docs/cyclonedds/latest/shared_memory.html#limitations) and **no windows support.**

 ## **Unique**  **Features** : All available in ROS 2.